-Mr. Stewart.
-Upon termination without cause, and subject to Mr. Stewart's execution of a release, Mr. Stewart will be eligible to receive (i) six months of continued base salary payments at the rate in effect at the time of termination and (ii) premiums for continued health coverage for six months following the date of termination or until Mr. Stewart is no longer eligible for continuation coverage or he becomes eligible for new healthcare eligibility available through new employment, whichever is earlier.
-In addition to the foregoing, if Mr. Stewart is terminated for other than cause, death or disability during the 30 days before and 24 months following a change in control of the Company, Mr. Stewart will be entitled to acceleration of 100% of the Initial Option in full.
+Mr. Shippy.
+Upon termination without cause, and subject to Mr. Shippy's execution of a release, Mr. Shippy will be eligible to receive (i) six months of continued base salary payments at the rate in effect at the time of termination and (ii) premiums for continued health coverage for six months following the date of termination or until Mr. Shippy is no longer eligible for continuation coverage or he becomes eligible for new healthcare eligibility available through new employment, whichever is earlier.

-Each of our named executive officers holds stock options under the 2006 Plan, 2018 Plan or the Inducement Plan that were granted subject to the general terms of the 2006 Plan, the 2018 Plan or the Inducement Plan, as applicable, and the relevant form of stock option agreement.
-The specific vesting terms of each named executive officer's stock options are described below under "-Outstanding Equity Awards at Fiscal Year-End."
+Each of our named executive officers holds stock options, RSU awards or PSU awards under the 2006 Plan, 2018 Plan or the Inducement Plan, as the case may be, that were granted subject to the general terms of the 2006 Plan, the 2018 Plan or the Inducement Plan, as applicable, and the relevant form award agreement.
+The specific vesting terms of each named executive officer's stock options are described below under "Outstanding Equity Awards at Fiscal Year-End."
+The acceleration provisions applicable to Dr. Holmlin's RSU and PSU awards is described above under "Equity-Based Incentive Awards."